 Eating a lot of basil lime hummus wouldn’t be a bad thing either, since this homemade hummus is so healthy.

 Store-bought hummus can have as much as two to three times the fat content of our basil lime hummus, and store-bought is almost always made with refined oils.

-Making hummus yourself also gives you full control over the quality of your ingredients.
+On the other hand, making hummus yourself gives you full control over the quality of your ingredients.
 This is where you get to use your best olive oil, and your freshest basil.

 There is so much flavor here that you can instantly create a tasty vegetarian sandwich spread, or use it as a dip for vegetables.